Reinforcement Learning for Durable Algorithmic Recourse: Competitive Recourse Setting

 Each rejected candidate $j$ is offered recourse in the form of a \emph{counterfactual} feature vector $X^{\mathrm{CF}}[j]$, designed to ensure acceptance within $T$ time steps.
 Candidates decide whether to attempt the modification or exit the environment.
 This decision is governed by a \emph{dropout probability}, which increases with both the number of failed attempts and the magnitude of required changes, modeling candidate discouragement~\citep{grbic2012factors}.

 For candidates who remain, each modification on each feature $i$ is implemented successfully with a \emph{probability of success} that depends on the change magnitude, a feature-specific difficulty parameter $d_i \in [0,1]$~\citep{lievens2005retest}, and a global difficulty parameter $\beta$.
 In addition, each candidate has a \emph{reapplication probability}, which increases with (i) \emph{self-confidence}, measured by the extent to which recommended changes were applied, and (ii) \emph{urgency}, determined by the time since the last application~\citep{grbic2012factors}.
 Candidates may delay reapplication for up to $T$ steps, consistent with the guaranteed validity of the recommendation.

-These extensions improve upon prior simulations~\citep{fonseca2023setting, bell2024game}, which assumed (i) zero dropout probability, meaning that candidates only left once accepted, (ii) uniform modification difficulty across features, and (iii) immediate reapplication without guarantees of recommendation duration.
-A detailed specification of these mechanisms is provided in Appendix~\ref{app:environment}.
+These extensions improve upon prior simulations~\citep{fonseca2023setting, bell2024game}, which assumed (i) zero dropout probability, meaning that candidates only left once accepted, (ii) uniform modification difficulty across features, and (iii) immediate reapplication without guarantees on recommendation duration.
+A detailed specification of the mechanisms here presented and the improvements with respect to previous work is provided in Appendix~\ref{app:environment}.